 FFRSMP is held in conjunction with the NSBC conference.
 FFRSMP provides a place where Black/African-American PhD students can receive mentoring on the pursuit of faculty and research scientist positions.

 iAAMCS Distinguished Lecture Series (DLS)

 iAAMCS DLS features opportunities for Black/African-American professors and graduate students to give lectures at HBCUs.
 Although HBCUs are predominantly Black/African-American, the computer science faculty representation at most HBCUs is the exact opposite.
 The purpose of iAAMCS DLS is to provide mentoring through role models while also exposing students at HBCUs to faculty and graduate students of Black/African-American descent.

 iAAMCS has established a partnership with MentorNet to recruit more Black/African-American mentors in computing while yielding more opportunities for Black/African-American students to receive mentoring.
 This effort also supports the DREU and CREU programs while also providing training for participating mentors.
-For more information about MentorNet and their efforts, please visit http://www.MentorNet.org.
+For more information about MentorNet and their efforts with iAAMCS, please use this special URL.